 The right bank account can help you keep track of your expenses and provide flexible banking.
 But which account is right for your business depends on your finances and how you plan to use the account.

-What’s a business bank account and how does it work?
+What’s a small business bank account?

-A business bank account can be used to pay bills, purchase new assets, set aside money for a rainy day and receive payments from customers.
+A small business bank account can be used to pay bills, purchase new assets, set aside money for a rainy day and receive payments from customers.
 In addition, a business bank account can be used to track cash flow for legal and tax purposes.

 Depending on the bank you choose, there are a number of different business accounts.
 They’re designed to keep funds safe while the business makes transactions.
 It’s important to compare bank accounts to see what works for your business.
-Business bank accounts are designed as a place to keep the funds safe while transactions are being conducted.

 When choosing an account, factor in: